sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 This work is expected to be done by a particular build system (Gradle, Maven, Bazel, etc.).
 Kotlin toolchain is intentionally not concerned with those matters.

-The output of "Module resolution" phase is that each `Module` receives a flat, ordered list of other *modules* (not fragments!).
+The output of "Module resolution" phase is that each `Module` receives a flat list of other *modules* (not fragments!).
+See the [[#Dependencies sorting]] section on the matters of the order of that list.

 #### Flat dependencies list